Wednesday, June 19, 2013

 The National Institute of Mental Health funded this research.

-For more information, watch Kassam discuss the research in this video: LINK TO COME
+For more information, watch Kassam discuss the research in the video above.

 Carnegie Mellon Computer Model Reveals How Brain Represents Meaning